argoproj-archive/argo-site/docs/yaml/ex_create_managed_fixtures.md

 ---
 type: container
 name: ec2-fixture-action
-container:
 resources:
   mem_mib: 64
   cpu_cores: 0.02
-  image: "get.applatix.io/managed-fixture/mfctl:latest"
+image: "get.argoproj.io/managed-fixture/mfctl:latest"
-  # axmfctl is the Applatix command for creating a fixture
+# axmfctl is the argo command for creating a fixture
 # This command creates an EC2 instance of the fixture class
 # by passing in the cross-account role and arguements for
 # the instance of the fixture class
+command: ["axmfctl"]
-  command: "axmfctl ec2 %%ACTION%% --management-role %%MANAGEMENT_ROLE%% %%EXTRA_ARGS%%"
+args: ["ec2 %%ACTION%% --management-role %%MANAGEMENT_ROLE%% %%EXTRA_ARGS%%"]
 inputs:
   parameters:
     ACTION: